What is the EF Specialists process?

 You can book your free inquiry meeting by clicking below.

 The cost of our registration and matching process can be found on our pricing page.
-This covers the cost of:
+This cost includes:

-• A review of any assessments, IEPs, 504 plans or other key documents
+A review of any assessments, IEPs, 504 plans or other key documents you wish to provide

 Step 3: Weekly Executive Function Coaching

 During the weekly executive function coaching sessions our specialists will establish a designed alliance with our students that allows them to strengthen their executive function skills.
-Each of our specialists has been certified in the coaching methodology designed by founder and master executive function coach, Sean G. McCormick.
+Each of our specialists has been certified in the coaching methodology designed by founder, Sean McCormick.

 We describe executive functioning skills as P.O.S.I.T.I.V.E. skills that include: